ManolescuSebastian/SmartOutlet-IOT/api/README.md

 In this project we used as FLASK (Flask is a lightweight WSGI web application framework), more info [here](https://palletsprojects.com/p/flask/)

 ### Setup
 Install required libraries and dependencies
+apt-get install python3-pip
 pip3 install -r requirements.txt

 pip3 install flask
 pip3 install flask_restful